 The Council Plan was approved on 23 January 2017, and is the Councils strategic planning document.
-It sets out what the Council will do.
+The Council Plan was refreshed in June 2018 after members reviewed it’s progress.
+The Council Plan sets out what the Council will do.
 It includes the Councils statutory responsibilities and the priorities of the Councils committees.

 It is based upon 7 key areas for action: